Tandem rolling mill: History

-Each stand of a tandem mill is set up for rolling using the mill-stand's spring curve and the compressive curve of the metal so that both the rolling force and the exit thickness of each stand are determined.

-This article describes the characteristics of a mill stand, the properties of a metal (especially steel), and the control of a tandem mill using both equations and diagrams.

 Mill stand characteristics

 The mill stand spring curve is obtained by pressing the work rolls together with increasing force.
 This causes the work rolls to bend, the screw-downs to compress and the mill housings to stretch.
 To reduce work roll bending, a much larger roll is positioned above the top work roll and another is placed below the bottom work roll.
 This arrangement is called a 4-high mill, as shown in sketch 1.